ranga4all1/sec-coding-2025/mini-firewall/README.md

 # Mini Firewall - Packet Sorter

-## Description

-This Python script simulates a mini firewall by sorting packets based on their priority and serial number.
-It reads packet data from a CSV file, sorts the packets, and writes the sorted data to another CSV file.
-The script validates the priority range (1-10) and skips or warns on invalid entries.
+This Python script, `mini-firewall.py`, is a command-line tool that sorts packets from an input CSV file based on priority and serial number, and writes the sorted packets to an output CSV file.
+The script processes packets in chunks of 10, sorting each chunk independently and marking each batch in the output file.

-## Code Logic
+## Features

-1.  **Packet Loading:**
-    *   The script reads packet data from a CSV file specified by the user.
+- **CSV Input/Output**: Reads packet data from a CSV file and writes sorted data to another CSV file.
-    *   The `load_packets` function opens the CSV file, skips the header, and reads each line, extracting the serial number and priority of each packet.
-    *   The script handles different delimiters and strips whitespace from the input data.
-    *   It validates the number of fields in each row and skips rows with an invalid number of fields.
-    *   It checks if the header needs to be skipped by attempting to convert the first two rows to integers.
-    *   The script validates the priority range (1-10) and skips packets with invalid priority values, issuing a warning message.
-    *   The packet data is stored as a list of tuples, where each tuple contains the serial number and priority of a packet.
-    *   Error handling is included to catch `FileNotFoundError` and `ValueError` exceptions.

-2.  **Packet Sorting:**
-    *   The script sorts the packets based on priority and serial number using a manual sorting algorithm.
-    *   The `manual_sort` function uses the `sorted` function with a lambda expression to sort the packets.
-    *   Packets are primarily sorted by priority (lower priority values are placed earlier in the sorted list).
-    *   If two packets have the same priority, they are sorted by serial number (lower serial numbers are placed earlier).

-3.  **Packet Writing:**
-    *   The script writes the sorted packet data to a CSV file specified by the user.
-    *   The `write_packets` function opens the output CSV file and writes a header row ("SerialNo,Priority").
-    *   It then iterates through the sorted list of packets and writes each packet's serial number and priority to a new line in the CSV file.
-    *   Error handling is included to catch potential exceptions during file writing.
+- **Flexible Delimiters**: Handles CSV files with different delimiters and ignores leading/trailing whitespace.
+- **Error Handling**: Provides robust error handling for file operations, invalid data formats, and out-of-range priority values.
+- **Chunk-based Sorting**: Sorts packets in chunks of 10 to avoid global sorting, processing each chunk independently.
+- **Batch Marking**: Includes markers in the output file to delineate separate batches of sorted packets.
+- **Command-Line Arguments**: Uses `argparse` for easy configuration of input and output file names.

 ## Usage

-1.  **Run the script:**
+1.  **Prerequisites**:
+    - Python 3.x

+2.  **Running the Script**:

     ```bash
     python mini-firewall.py -i input.csv -o output.csv
     ```

-2.  **Arguments:**

-    *   `-i` or `--input`: Specifies the input CSV file name.
-Default is `input.csv`.
+    -   `-i` or `--input`: Specifies the input CSV file name (default: `input.csv`).
-    *   `-o` or `--output`: Specifies the output CSV file name.
-Default is `output.csv`.
+    -   `-o` or `--output`: Specifies the output CSV file name (default: `output.csv`).

-3.  **CSV File Format:**

-    The input CSV file should have the following format:

-    ```csv
-    SerialNo,Priority
-    1,5
-    2,3
-    3,1
-    ...
-    ```

-    *   `SerialNo`: The serial number of the packet (integer).
-    *   `Priority`: The priority of the packet (integer between 1 and 10, inclusive).

-4.  **Example:**

-    If you have an input CSV file named `input.csv` with the following content:
+3.  **Example `input.csv`**:

     ```csv
     SerialNo,Priority